Symmetry preserving parameterization schemes: Conclusion

 Up to now, we have restricted ourselves to the problem of invariant local closure schemes.
 Nonlocal schemes constructed using symmetry arguments should be investigated in a subsequent work.
-This extension is crucial in order to make general methods available that can be used in the development of parameterization schemes for all types of physical processes in atmosphere-ocean dynamics.
+This extension to nonlocal parameterization schemes is crucial in order to make general methods available that can be used in the development of parameterization schemes for other types of physical processes in atmosphere-ocean dynamics, including e.g.\ convection.
 A further perspective for generalization of the present work is the design of parameterization schemes that preserve conservation laws.
 This is another aspect that is of major importance in practical applications.
 For parameterizations of conservative processes, it is crucial that the corresponding closed differential equation preserves energy conservation.
 This is by no means self-evident.
 In fact, energy conservation is violated by various classes of down-gradient ansatzes~\cite{vall88Ay}, which is straightforward to check also for parameterizations constructed in this paper.
 The construction of parameterization schemes that retain conservation laws will call for the classification of conservation laws in the way similar as the usual group classification.
 A main complication is that there is no restriction on the order of conservation laws for general systems of partial differential equations (so far, such restrictions are only known for $(1+1)$-dimensional evolution equations of even order and some similar classes of equations).
+The combination of invariant and conservative parameterization schemes is also conceivable.
+As shown in~\cite{bihl11Fy}, it works for the barotropic vorticity equation on the beta-plane.

+It is beyond the scope of the present paper to explicitly test the various parameterization schemes proposed though it was indicated above that some of them might have a physical importance whereas other schemes are obviously flawed.
+An example on the application of invariant parameterization schemes for the barotropic vorticity equation on the beta-plane to the problem of two-dimensional freely-decaying turbulence has been presented in~\cite{bihl11Fy}.